ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

   </tr>
 </table>

-When sc-template search engine works, it tries to traverse graph by simple (triple) sc-template in order they specified.
+When sc-template search engine works, it tries to traverse graph by simple (triple or quintuple) sc-template in order they specified.
 For example, we need to check if specified sc-element (`_set`) is included into `concept_set` class and `concept_binary_relation` class:

 <scg src="../images/templates/template_example_2.gwf"></scg>